KateiRen/KateiRen.github.io/_posts/2023-03-03-tomtom-rider-adapter.md

 ![A photograpgh of the laboratory power supply measuring the charging current](/assets/images/2023-03/IMG_20230303_141049.jpg "A photograpgh of the laboratory power supply measuring the charging current"){: width="500" }

-*Forth modification:* Since the top part no longer holds the phone adapter - that surface demanded some beautification.
+**Fourth modification:** Since the top part no longer holds the phone adapter - that surface demanded some beautification.
 I created a little logo with some text to fill the empty space.

 ## Result